 Note - The Study Areas for other master plans can be found on Councils Have Your Say website.

-Appendix 2 - Submission Templates (for optional use)
+Appendix 2 - Submission Template (for optional use)

-The following template is provided to demonstrate a recommended structure for your submission.
+The following templates are provided to demonstrate a recommended structure for your submission.
 This is provided for optional use and is not a mandatory structure.